-The IR facility located in the main campus of the Cancer Center consists of 3 IR suites including a state of the art hybrid CT angiography suite, and a 4th C-arm procedure room.
+The IR facility located in the main campus of the Cancer Center consists of three IR suites including a state of the art hybrid CT angiography suite, and a fourth C-arm procedure room.
 A CT scan room dedicated to IR for CT guided procedures is shared by a common control room with the angiography suites.
 The IR holding area consisting of 13 bays adjacent to the procedure suites is utilized for all patient preparation for IR procedures and post procedure recovery and discharge.
 The IR division is supported by 6 attending interventional radiologists.
-There are 4 dedicated advanced practice professionals who assist the IR physicians with clinic, inpatient management, and procedures.
-Our annual IR procedure volume is 7,800, in addition to over 2,000 CT and US guided procedures, and over 900 outpatient clinic visits in 2017.
+There are of dedicated advanced practice professionals who assist the IR physicians with clinic, inpatient management, and procedures.
+Our annual IR procedure volume is 7,800, in addition to over 2,000 CT and US guided procedures, and over 900 outpatient clinic visits.

 The trainee will be offered experience in a wide variety of standard vascular and non-vascular interventional procedures as well as oncologic interventions.
 Through a clinically oriented Interventional Radiology consultation service and patient admissions to the IR service, the trainee will also be able to improve his or her clinical skills in patient management before and after interventional treatment.
 Exposure to the multidisciplinary approach to management of complex oncologic patients integrating interventional radiology through different multidisciplinary tumor boards and working group meetings will also be an important part of the training program.